PdxCodeGuild/Full-Stack-Day-Class/notes/django-components.md

 # Single Purpose Components

 Similar to how I gave the suggestion of isolating your input, transform, and output sections of your normal Python code, there are similar suggestions for structuring your Django app.
-This structure is for organization, so that every component in your program has one purpose.
-When things have a single purpose, they tend to be more testable and composable.
+When every component in your program has one purpose, it makes your code more organized, testable and composable.

 ## Model